Haur514/InfiniteVariety-/README.md

 ## FEATURE OF THIS APP

 Comparing your code with the one skilled programmer wrote is essential for improving your programming skills.
-However, there are few tools dedicated to comparing two source codes.<br>
+However, there are few tools dedicated to comparing two source codes.<br><br>
-Why don't I just split the screen and display the two?<br>
+🤔 Why don't I just split the screen and display the two?<br>
-What a pain in the ass!<br>
+😡 What a pain in the ass!<br><br>
 With this application, you can easily compare two source codes by simply creating a database containing the two source codes in advance!
 Take a look at this great design.
 You can compare the two source codes side by side.<br>